daattali/beautiful-jekyll/_drafts/how-to-update-to-vsphere-7.0-update-2.md

 ![](/img/v7u2.jpg)

-VMware is currently working on it and this blog will be updated accordingly.
+VMware is currently working on a patch and recommends to **NOT** upgrade to 7.0 U2 until this patch is available.
+This blog will be updated accordingly.

 ## How to update to vCenter 7.0 Update 2